Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 Bad Arts Entertainment Webpage

 This webpage has been designed for a Limerick based rap label which represents 8 distinct artist/group of artists.
 The objective of the project is to create an all-in-one platform for Bad Arts Entertainment to connect their social media presence which is spread across multiple websites.
-This website would pull content from Twitter & Youtube while linking Spotify & Bandcamp.
+This website would pull content from Twitter & Youtube while also linking to Spotify & Bandcamp.
-The website will also be used as a promotional tool for the label to advertise album releases and merchandise.
+The website will also be used as a promotional tool for the label to advertise album & merchandise releases.
 Previous concerts they have done will also be on display.
 This will help the label to build a community of fans.

 UX

+Before designing the wireframes and choosing the colour scheme, I reviewed the label's current online presence.
-Bad Arts Entertainment already have a previously designed logo, an orange smiley face on a black background with red lettering.
+Bad Arts Entertainment already had a logo, an orange smiley face on a black background with red lettering.
-Before I started the design process, I wanted to create a user interface which worked in haromony with their logo & brand indentity.
+When starting the design process, a major goal of mine was to design a UX which worked in haromony with their logo & brand indentity.
 Irish rap music is quite a niche genre and the UX had to engage this small target audience.
-To reflect the tone of the music, I used a black background with the logo's bold orange colouring and an olive green as a secondary colour to balance out the colour scheme.
+To reflect the tone of the music, I used a black background paired with the logo's bold orange colouring.
+White was then used to highlight certain pieces of text, making the overall content more legible by creating contrast.
-The main font chosen was Grenze Gotisch which has been used on several prominent rap albums and is now considered to be a part of rap culture.
+For title within the navbar, I chose a dramatic font called Holtwood One SC.
+All other text was styled using thehighly legible Kanit font.